Our rankings focus on cities with populations over 400,000, of which there are 43, and are based on our proprietary metric using these 9 factors:

 It's hard to argue with Minneapolis-St. Paul rounding out the top 10 based on the very fact that it ranked number one for unemployment rate.
 In short, students who settle here are likely to be employed, and at a decent wage.
 Plus, they can enjoy sports teams, outdoor activities, and more.

-For anyone interested in politics and government jobs, Washington D.C. is certainly a top city.
+For anyone interested in politics and government, Washington D.C. is certainly a top city.
 And since Millennials care so much about change and making the world a better place, it's no wonder that they are choosing to school and settle in the nation's capital.

 With a vibrant social scene and a community of young professionals working in the downtown area, Baltimore is a hotbed of Millennial activity.
 Census data shows that the number of college-educated people ages 25 to 34 living within three miles of Baltimore's central business district increased 92 percent from 2000 to 2010.